Rent safe and private dog parks hosted by locals

 • Entrance fee?
 No

 Barkin Basin Dog Park features three separate fenced-in areas for dogs to play off leash, located on over seven acres of property in total.
 Having different small and large dog areas can help minimize the risk of prey drive related incidents as pets chase each other around, making this a popular option for owners of small dogs and an excellent dog park all in all.
-There is seating underneath shade as well as water fountains for both people and pets.
+There is seating underneath shade as well as water fountains for both human visitors and their pets.

 Sunset Dog Park (public dog park)